 Shortly after, though, two of the band’s founding members (Jones and Malhinha) would leave for the West Coast, leaving the remaining members to fill the void left by the departures.
 By mid-2014, the group reformed with two new members, Brie Anderson (percussion) and Mark Lee (guitar), and began working on new material.
 The following spring saw the reformed five-piece release Shadowing Lull EP, which included a re-imagined version of the title track and remixes of the original from Jonah Matranga (Far, onelinedrawing), John Whitlock (Half Human), and Wolf.

 In the fall of 2015, the band partnered with engineer Kenny Eaton to record Apogee, Perigee at his Mystery Ton Studios in rural Maryland.
 From the opener, The Astronaut (Escape Velocity), which begins with a string overture before erupting into a massive, three-guitar assault, to the haunting, suffocating sparseness of the closing Life In Retrograde, the album weaves together influences ranging from Morricone’s Spaghetti Western soundscapes to DC-infused punk and math rock.
 The album moves effortlessly from crushing rhythms to delicate, intertwined arpeggiated guitars, often within a single song, as the group explores the theme of isolation.

-In their eight years performing together, The Orchid has shared stages with nationally and internationally touring acts such as The Twilight Sad (FatCat Records), Lost In The Trees (ANTI- Records), El Ten Eleven (Fake Record Label), and The End Of The Ocean (Future Recordings).
-With the release of Apogee, Perigee, the band has turned its attention back to live performance and will be performing locally and across the East Coast through the latter half of 2016.
+In their fourteen years performing together, The Orchid has shared stages with nationally and internationally touring acts such as The Twilight Sad (FatCat Records), Lost In The Trees (ANTI- Records), El Ten Eleven (Fake Record Label), and The End Of The Ocean (Future Recordings).